Supporting people and communities

 3. Improve access to affordable housing and community services.

-• Deliver new affordable housing units on Council land at Duke’s Square and London Road through Horsham District Homes.
+• Deliver new affordable housing units on Council land at Duke’s Square through Horsham District Homes.

-• Explore and investigate providing additional housing to meet local need through a small development of energy efficient, sustainable modular homes for homeless households moving on to permanent accommodation.
+• Explore and investigate providing additional housing to meet local need through a small development of energy-efficient, sustainable modular homes for homeless households moving on to permanent accommodation on land we own.

-• Explore the options to bring more long-term empty properties back into use.
+• Take action to bring more long-term empty properties back into use.

 4. Build closer ties with all our housing partners.

-• Explore options with Saxon Weald to increase provision of larger properties in the District.
+• Work with Saxon Weald to deliver improvements to housing provision in the District.

 5. Improve vulnerable residents’ access to benefits.